PaddlePaddle/PaddleFleetX/README.md

 ## Installation

 We recommend to get started with PaddleFleetX using [pre-build container](docs/quick_start.md#11-docker-环境部署) which comes with all requirements installed.
-If you prefer to install the requirements on your own, please following this installation guide.
+If you prefer to install the requirements on your own, please follow this installation guide.

 ### Requirements